CalibreXx/Spectacles/README.md

 - Building a research tool for researchers to predict myopia
 - A device for consumers to understand their daily eye habits
+- Supported by the National University of Singapore, in Collaboration with National University Hospital
 #IOTWearable

+---
 # Table of Contents

 - [BOM](#BOM)